achristen/Meteobike/readme.md

 ![IMG_arrangement](IMG_arrangement.jpg)

-You must place the Raspberry Pi on top of the altered foam then connect the battery cable under the altered foam where you cut out the half cubes.
+You must place the Raspberry Pi on top of the altered foam then connect the battery cable to the Raspberry Pi under the altered foam where you cut out the half cubes.

 The GPS system can be placed into the opposite side of the sensor shield on the inside of the bag.